Skip to main content

 About

-Rune Factory: Guardians of Azuma is a single player role playing game.
+Rune Factory: Guardians of Azuma is a single player role playing game with fantasy, romance and anime themes.
 It was developed by Marvelous Inc. and was released on June 4, 2025.
 It received very positive reviews from players.

 Skip User Reviews

-• Certain romance options are locked behind paid DLC, which has frustrated players and detracted from the overall experience.
+• Certain romance options are locked behind paid DLC, which received widespread criticism as an unfair practice for a full-priced game.

 • story

-• “The story is neatly written and very plot-driven, a lot of endearing characters with their own backstories keep you invested from start to finish.”
+• “The story is neatly written and very plot-driven, with a lot of endearing characters and their own backstories that keep you invested from start to finish.”

 • grinding